 In this article, I will discuss how you can sort data by value in Microsoft Excel.
-While working with a large amount of data in excel, often we need to organize them.
-In such a case, the excel Sort option allows us to customize the order of worksheet data.
+While working with a large amount of data in Excel, often we need to organize them.
+In such a case, the Excel Sort option allows us to customize the order of worksheet data.
 For example, you can organize the ages of some people according to their names.
-We can sort data alphabetically, numerically, date-wise, etc. Let’s go through the article to learn sorting data by value.
+We can sort data alphabetically, numerically, date-wise, etc. Let’s go through the article to learn how to sort data by value.

-1. Sort Excel Data by Value in a Column
+1. Using Ascending Order to Sort Excel Data by Value in a Column

 Suppose we have the below dataset, containing several people’s names and their ages.